DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/ingesting-tmc2.md

     ```

 You can view the image with `qview`, warning, image is very large and might take a minute to render.
 Gtiffs can be rendered with anything supporting Tiffs, but pixel scaling might cause them to render as black images.
-We reccomend `qview`, `qgis`, other tools designed for spatial data.
+We recommend `qview`, `qgis`, other tools designed for spatial data.

 ```bash
 qview ch2_tmc_nra_20230214T2032466433_d_img_n18.tiff